xbcsmith/epr-workshop/09-epr-cloudevents/02-epr-cloudevents.md

 # CloudEvents and EPR

+In this session we will learn how we can use CloudEvents with the Event Provenance Registry (EPR).

-Below is a step‑by‑step workshop session that shows how to create CloudEvents JSON and post them to the Event Provenance Registry (EPR) first with curl (REST API), then with the epr-cli.
+This workshop session that walks the user through creating CloudEvents JSON and posting them to the Event Provenance Registry (EPR) first with curl (REST API), then with the epr-cli.
 The workshop uses the EPR REST endpoints shown in the repo (localhost:8042).
 The CloudEvent JSON will be placed inside the EPR event payload field (so EPR stores the CloudEvent as the event payload).

 ## Prerequisites